rdevries-thoughtworks/leap_se/pages/docs/platform/details/faq.md

 Where do i find the time a server was last deployed ?
 -----------------------------------------------------

+Run:

+    leap history FILTER

+This will tail the log file `/var/log/leap/deploy-summary.log`.

-The puppet state file on the node indicates the last puppetrun:
+If that command fails, you can manually check the puppet state file on the node indicates the last puppetrun:

     ls -la /var/lib/puppet/state/state.yaml